MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/creator-kit-explained.md

 ## Create the building blocks

-In this section, you'll learn details about the different apps, templates, and components included with the Creator Kit.
+In this section, you'll learn details about the different apps, templates, and components that make up the Creator Kit.

 - [Reference app](#reference-app)
 - [Templates](#templates)